 • Contact tracing via apps, QR codes, pen and paper

 Our aim is to record the experiences and conditions of participants in New Zealand and Australia to discover how new technologies and practices add new layers of both work and technological awareness to daily routines.
 We seek to reveal ways of improving techniques of technological delivery and the lives of people that these processes affect.

-We welcome all participants however we are especially interested in hearing from underrepresented communities, CALD (culturally and linguistically diverse) participants, elderly participants as well as frontline and essential workers; individuals who, to perform their roles, come into direct contact with the public.
+We welcome all participants and are very keen to hear from a diverse representation of people.
+We especially welcome older people as well as frontline and essential workers; individuals who, to perform their roles, come into direct contact with the public.

 To participate just let us know at the GET INVOLVED link at the bottom of this page.

 If you would like to get involved with this project, fill out the form below or reach out to project leaders via the contact info provided alongside each bio.

 Larissa Hjorth is a digital ethnographer, artist, Distinguished Professor and director of the Design & Creative Practice ECP platform at RMIT University.
 With Professor Heather Horst, she co-founded the Digital Ethnography Research Centre (DERC).
 Previously, Hjorth was Deputy Dean, Research & Innovation, in the School of Media & Communication (2013−2016).
 Hjorth served on the inaugural Australian Research Council (ARC) Engagement & Impact Pilot study assessment panel for humanities and creative practice.

 Hjorth studies the socio-cultural dimensions of mobile media and play practices in the Asia-Pacific region with an emphasis on interdisciplinary, collaborative and cross-cultural approaches.
 She has published a dozen co-authored books, edited over a dozen Handbooks/Companions and has over 40 journal articles.